-The following requirements apply to all power mulcher and rotary tiller (rototiller) applications of metam sodium and metam potassium:
+The following requirements apply to all spray blade applications of metam sodium and metam potassium:

-- 1. All application equipment must be inspected immediately prior to use to assure it is in good working condition. - 2.
+- 1. All application equipment must be inspected immediately prior to beginning the application to assure it is in good working condition. - 2.
 The treated area must be covered with at least 6 inches of untreated soil, either as a result of incorporating the material to this depth, or by applying a cap of untreated soil.

-Permit application
+Permit applications